OpenInverterGateway/OpenInverterGateway/README.md

 Not supported:
 * It does not make use the RTC or SPI Flash of these boards.
 * It does not communicate to Growatt Cloud at all.
+* The ShineWifi-LAN stick is not supported.
+But there is another project for  [this](https://github.com/mwalle/shinelanx-modbus)

 ## Supported sticks/microcontrollers
 * ShineWifi-S with a Growatt Inverter connected via serial (Modbus over RS232 with level shifter)